pengsrc/BingPaper/README.md

 - Auto download images of all regions
 - Auto change wallpaper
 - Support switching Bing region
-- Storage the Bing images
+- Store the Bing images
 - Select a storage place for these images
 - Use history images as wallpaper
 - Display the Bing image information